nengo/nengo.github.io/summer-school.md

 to:

 - use Nengo to program neuromorphic hardware systems, including Loihi!
-- build models through detailed hands-on tutorials
+- integrate machine learning methods into biologically oriented models
+- interface Nengo with cameras and robotic systems of various kinds
 - build perceptual, motor, and cognitive models with spiking neurons
 - simulate large-scale models at a variety of levels of detail concurrently
 - model anatomical and electrophysiological data
 - model cognitive and behavioural data with a detailed neural model
 - use a variety of single cell models within a large-scale model
 - use your favorite simulator, e.g. NEST, Brian, Neuron, etc.
-- integrate machine learning methods into biologically oriented models
-- interface Nengo with cameras and robotic systems of various kinds
 - implement modern non-linear control methods in a neural model
 - and much more ...